PascalBod/IMTAtlantique-2024/prerequisites_instructions.md

 # Prerequisites

 > [!NOTE]
-> Instructions below are for a computer running [Linux Mint](https://linuxmint.com/), a distribution based on Ubuntu.
+> Instructions below are for a computer running version 21.2 of [Linux Mint](https://linuxmint.com/), a distribution based on Ubuntu.
 Additionally, notes provide some information for macOS.
 Thanks to [Laurent Toutain](https://github.com/ltn22) for them!

 ## Eclipse